nazarena254/djangoHeroku/README.md

 whitenoise==6.1.0
 ```
 * Remove pkg-resources from the requirements.txt file as it might lead to some errors.<br>
-If you are following along with the mtribune app you should use the provided `requirements.txt` as you need to install more python packages, for any app just make sure you have the above packages as a plus.

 ## Optional but very helpfull settings